InkjetPrinterman/Hotkey-Clipboard/README.md

 - **Manage Saved Shortcuts** — see every combo you've recorded, a preview of the saved text, and delete ones you don't need anymore.

-## If your keyboard feels "stuck" right now

-If you were using an earlier build and modifier keys (Ctrl/Alt/Shift) now seem to be interfering with normal typing even with the app
-closed: this is a Windows-level key state issue, not something tied to the app's process. **Just press and release Ctrl, Alt, Shift, and Win individually a few times** — that alone resets Windows' internal "is this key held" tracking for each one.
-No reboot needed.

-## Failsafes against this happening again

-Simulating Ctrl+C/Ctrl+V works by injecting synthetic key presses.
-If that injection is ever only partially delivered (for example, Windows can silently block injected input aimed at an elevated/Admin window when this app isn't also elevated) or interrupted by an error, Windows can be left believing a modifier is still held down — breaking normal typing until that specific key is pressed again.
-To prevent that, the app now forces every modifier key back to "up" at the OS level:

-- After every simulated copy or paste
-- The instant a recording window closes, for any reason (success, timeout, or Escape)
-- On startup (covers anything left over from a previous run)
-- On normal exit
-- On any unexpected/unhandled error anywhere in the app
-- On demand, via **Fix Stuck Modifier Keys** in the tray menu

-This is safe to do liberally — releasing a key that isn't actually held has no effect at all.

 ## Where your data is stored